kihaen/repo-search/docs/documentation.md

 - Allowing the sorting to happen when the selection of order and category is made, no matter which order.
 - Handling the `DELETE /repo/[repoID]` end point.

+## Seperation of Logic

+Parsing functions that for example creates JSX options for the autocomplete is imported from the misc.tsx file within the /common folder

+Types are universally imported from the same /common folder

+## Tests

+All tests are located within the root __tests__ folder, The tests are written in Jest and React Testing Library.